Claims and Disputes: Claims Avoidance Strategies and Building a Sound Claims Defense

 - Dispute resolution: a review of differing forms and how to avoid them, if possible.

-Please email Natalia Lehkyj at firstname.lastname@example.org for more information and to RSVP.
+Please email Natalia Lehkyj at firstname.lastname@example.org for more information.